ShaanSoni123/munus/BACKEND_DEPLOYMENT_GUIDE.md

 # Backend Deployment Guide for Munus

 ## Problem
-Your frontend is deployed on Vercel at `gomunus.com`, but the backend server is not running, causing login and account creation to fail.
+Your frontend is deployed on Vercel at `gomunus.com` (your personal domain), but the backend server is not running, causing login and account creation to fail.

 ## Solution: Deploy Backend to Render